Robotic Pyeloplasty - Robotic Surgery

 A pyeloplasty is used for PUJ obstruction.

-So what that is is patients have a renal pelvis so the kidney drains urine into something called the renal pelvis and then there’s a thin tube called the urina that takes that down to the bladder.
+So what that is is patients have a renal pelvis so the kidney drains urine into something called the renal pelvis and then there’s a thin tube called the ureter that takes that down to the bladder.

 When you have a narrowing at the renal pelvis that obstructs the kidney and that’s called PUJ obstruction.